quintok/TechChallengeApp/SOLUTION.md

 1. Multi-AZ Deployment, 3 network tiers.
 Public, Private and DB.
    1. DB does not have NAT nor route to public/internet
    2. Private has NAT and route to public
+2. Aurora Regional cluster for HA
+3. Use secret manager to pass the database master credentials to the application.
+   1. This should not be the master creds
+   2. It should be rotating - hard to do without app modifications
+   3. The retention window for the secret makes `terraform destroy && terraform apply` fail.

 ### CI/CD
 1. Continue to use CircleCI for CI